karthikmadupu/100HoursOfCoding/README.md

 /primeNumber.html                   --- To Check Whether enteres numer is prime or Not.

-/palindrome.html                    --- To check whether a String is Palindrome or Not.
+/palindrome.html                    --- To check whether a String is Palindrome or Not..